When can I renew a trade mark?

 Renewing an EU trade mark

 A European Union trade mark (EUTM) is valid for 10 years.
 It can be renewed indefinitely, for 10 years at a time.
 The renewal request can be submitted using the EU Intellectual Property Office’s (EUIPO's) online request form.
+At least 6 months before a EUTM expires, the EUIPO will inform the EUTM owner in writing that the trade mark is due for renewal.

+If an EUTM is not renewed it will be marked as having expired approximately after the end of the 6-month grace period.
 However, trade mark protection will expire the day after the EUTM’s expiration date.
 The EUIPO will inform the EUTM owner in writing, and the EUTM will be removed from the register.

 Renewing an international trade mark

-The WIPO will send a renewal reminder letter to the trade mark holder and/or their representative 6 months before the mark’s expiry date.
+The WIPO will send a renewal reminder to the trade mark holder and/or their representative 6 months before the mark’s expiry date.